arafatm/arafatm.github.io/secret/interview.system.design.md

 - :point_up: is similar to what Casandra does

 ### [CHAPTER 7: DESIGN A UNIQUE ID GENERATOR IN DISTRIBUTED SYSTEMS](#chapter-7-design-a-unique-id-generator-in-distributed-systems)
-- Step 1 - Understand the problem and establish design scope](#step-1---understand-the-problem-and-establish-design-scope-2)
+- Step 1 - Understand the problem and establish design scope
   - IDs must be unique.
   - IDs are numerical values only.
   - IDs fit into 64-bit.
   - IDs are ordered by date.
   - Ability to generate over 10,000 unique IDs per second.
-- Step 2 - Propose high-level design and get buy-in](#step-2---propose-high-level-design-and-get-buy-in-2)
+- Step 2 - Propose high-level design and get buy-in
   - The options we considered are:
     - Multi-master replication
     - Universally unique identifier (UUID)